 The church building was closed in 2019 to 2023 while it was deemed a seismic risk, and strengthening work carried out, meanwhile while the parish worshipped in the nearby Old School Rooms, until reopening of St Mary’s church in September 2023.

-There are a few commemorative plaques and items around the church to mark various anniversaries.
 The birch tree close to the vestry was planted on the 25th Anniversary.
 Two more trees were planted for the 50th (and a plaque inside the church for this event by bishop Brian Davis).
 Our beautiful icon of Mary and Jesus was presented by bishop David Moxon for the 70th Anniversary, and a votive candlestand marks the 80th Anniversary by bishop Helen-Ann Hartley.
 For the 90th Anniversary a Yew tree was planted, blessed by bishop David Moxon.

 Some of the history of St Mary’s is held in archives at Hamilton Public Library, and some are kept in the vestry room of the church.